leoraclet/nixos-config/README.md

 > [!NOTE]
 >
-> This section mostly contains fixes and tips related to issues to situtations I have encountered
+> This section mostly contains fixes and tips related to issues that I have encountered while
-> while configuring NixOS
+> configuring NixOS

 ### Discord